+Making egg bites is tons easier than what you think.
 A cool fact about this recipe is that I refined it over 6 months while cooking for UFC athletes.
-This used to be one of the snacks I would make for them during any given fight week.
-Originally, this recipe was created to sous vide the bites in a water bath, but in order to give you an amazing snack, I've adjusted the recipe so you can bake them at home.
+Though you can cook these in a sous vide method, I've adjusted the recipe so you can bake them at home.

 Add variety with things like soyrizo or chorizo (personal fave), pre-baked bacon chopped into pieces, or cooked veggies like spinach, tomato, bell peppers, or mushrooms.
 In addition to the cottage cheese, feel free to add some shredded cheese to this mix and I promise these meal prep egg bites won’t disappoint.
 Best of all?
 This recipe yields 12 bites, meaning you can make them once and enjoy them all week!

 Measure each egg bite to 50g of the egg mix for exact macros as shown on this recipe.

 - 5.5 oz or 145g egg whites